European Agency Statistics on Inclusive Education (EASIE)

 - How data on private sector education has been covered in the country information.

-This web area presents all available quantitative and qualitative country information for the 2012/2013 school year in an accessible, interactive and easily comparable way.
+This web area presents all available quantitative and qualitative country information for the 2012/2013 and 2014/2015 school years in an accessible, interactive and easily comparable way.
+The default view is the most recent dataset.
 For further information, please refer to the EASIE Methodology Report.

 The EASIE 2014 Dataset Cross-Country Report (covering the 2012/2013 school year) has been published.
 The cross-country report for the 2014/2015 school year is currently being prepared.